The advantages and disadvantages of no-code development

 Strategic planning

-Continuous testing and feedback
+Testing and continuous feedback